Qbit PC Speedup removal instructions

-Qbit PC Speedup is a program that is promoted by its developers as a computer optimization tool.
-It supposed to make sure that computers run smoothly, fast and without errors.
-However, it is classified as a potentially unwanted application (PUA).
-One of the ways developers promote this app is a deceptive marketing method called "bundling".
-Apps that are promoted using it usually get installed without user's knowledge (they install them unintentionally).
+The Qbit PC Speedup program is promoted by its developers as a computer optimization tool.
+It supposedly ensures that computers run smoothly, fast, and without errors, however, Qbit PC Speedup is classified as a potentially unwanted application (PUA).
+Developers promote this app using a deceptive marketing method called "bundling".
+Therefore, it is usually installed unintentionally without users' knowledge.

-Qbit PC Speedup offers a free scan that is designed to look for various issues.
-However, once it is completed, none of the detected problems can be fixed without purchasing this tool.
-Quite often PUAs that developers promote using the "bundling" method detect a variety of fake issues.
-They display fake scan results to trick people into thinking that there are many problems that should be fixed and that a used tool can do it (if purchased).
-It is possible that Qbit PC Speedup is one of these programs.
-Besides, software developers often bundle more than one program, it means that some browser hijackers, adware-type or other PUAs might got installed together with Qbit PC Speedup as well.
-Apps of this type, once installed, gather various browsing-related information such as IP addresses, geolocations, entered search queries, URLs of visited websites and so on.
-Their developers share it with third parties who misuse it to generate revenue.
-Note, some of these parties might be cyber criminals, and some of the collected information may contain personal data.
-Furthermore, adware-type apps often are designed to deliver intrusive ads such as coupons, banners, surveys, pop-up ads and so on.
-These ads can be really annoying (they cover contents of visited websites).
-Clicking them often leads to unreliable websites.
-Sometimes these ads can be designed to execute scripts that download and install unwanted, potentially malicious apps.
+Qbit PC Speedup offers a free scan that searches for various issues, however, none of the detected 'problems' can be fixed without purchasing the full version of this tool.
+PUAs promoted using the "bundling" method often detect fake issues.
+They display fake scan results to trick people into believing that there are problems that should be fixed, and that only their tool can address them (if purchased).
+It is possible that Qbit PC Speedup is one of these rogue programs.
+Furthermore, software developers often bundle more than one program, and thus browser hijackers, adware-type, or other PUAs might also have been installed together with Qbit PC Speedup.
+Once installed, these apps gather browsing-related information such as IP addresses, geolocations, entered search queries, URLs of visited websites, and so on.
+Their developers share the information with third parties who misuse it to generate revenue.
+Note, some of these parties might be cyber criminals, and some of the collected information might contain personal details.
+Furthermore, adware-type apps often deliver intrusive ads such as coupons, banners, surveys, pop-up ads, and so on.
+These can be annoying (they conceal underlying content of visited websites).
+Clicking them often leads to dubious websites and they can sometimes execute scripts that download and install unwanted, potentially malicious apps.

 |Name||Qbit PC Speedup potentially unwanted application|